 You will have the opportunity use the tools and supplies to explore and develop your skills with the encaustic artist and instructor, Victoria Wallace, on hand to answer all of your questions about working with this wonderful waxy medium.

 Fee: $150 + HST for Whole Day, $85 + HST for Half Day (includes some supplies & tools) registration necessary!

-To reserve your seat, a 50% deposit is required, with the balance to be paid the day of the encaustic studio session.
+To reserve your seat, a deposit or full payment is required.
 Alternately, the cost for all three sessions may be paid in advance to ensure your space.

 Alternatively, students may bring their own substrates.

 Victoria Wallace Bio:

 Victoria Wallace is an visual artist whose trompe l’oeil techniques have been mastered through years of mural painting.
 Her commissions include television, film, theatre, restaurants, and private collections.

 She has exhibited at the Art Gallery of Peterborough, at the Distillery District, Toronto, as well as Proximity Fine Art NU Work Gallery in Warkworth and at Rail’s End Gallery in Haliburton.
 Victoria teaches at Haliburton School of the Arts, Fleming College, Loyalist College, Belleville and the Art Gallery of Peterborough.